-Use your favorite flavored wood or wood chips for these bad boys, you will not regret it.
+Use your favorite flavored wood or wood chips for mushrooms.
 My favorite wood so smoke these with is hickory.
 These go great through simple pasta with some fresh herbs, and a white wine sauce, or as a filling in a beef burger.

 First we are going to look at the different types of mushrooms, the best ones for cooking then we will look at how to smoke this delicious fungi!